-Sophisticated information and processing systems are vital to our operations and growth and our ability to monitor costs, render monthly invoices for services, process customer orders, provide customer service and achieve operating efficiencies.
-We have installed the accounting, information and processing systems that we deem necessary to provide services efficiently.
+Sophisticated information and processing systems are vital to our operations and growth, as well as our ability to monitor costs, render monthly invoices for services, process customer orders, provide customer service and achieve operating goals.
+The Company considers it has installed the systems necessary to provide these services efficiently.
 However, there can be no assurance that we will be able to successfully operate and upgrade such systems or that these systems will continue to perform as expected.
-Any failure in our information and processing systems could impair our ability to collect payment from customers and respond satisfactorily to customer needs.
+Any failure in these systems could impair our ability to bill, collect payment from customers and respond satisfactorily to customer needs.